10 plants that are toxic to your pet - BC SPCA

 Additional names: English Ivy, Glacier Ivy, Needlepoint Ivy, Sweetheart Ivy, California Ivy

-When ingested, Branching Ivy can be toxic to your pet and could cause vomiting, abdominal pain, hypersalivation, and diarrhea.
+When ingested, Branching Ivy can be toxic to your pet and could cause vomiting, abdominal pain, hypersalivation, diarrhea, depression, along with abnormal functioning of the heart, and even lead to death if ingested.
 It’s important to note that the foliage is more poisonous than the berries.

 Old tree trunk with English ivy